DerGuru/The-Resonant/New Chapters/Part2/P2-08_Resonogram_Cluster.md

 By the second hour, they'd moved to active shaping drills.

-Elyra had set up a row of ceramic carriers—bowls, plates, cups.
+Elyra had set up a row of ceramic carriers - bowls, plates, cups.
 Each one slightly damaged.
 A crack here, a chip there, a wobble in the base.

 "Fix them," she said simply.
 "Not perfectly.
 Just enough to stabilize.
 Quality over force.
 Precision over power."